goderich/dissertation/dissertation.md

 | S'uli'       | lihun     | kuhing       | huzin   |
 | Squliq       | bəlihun   | kuhing       | huzil   |
 | Proto-Atayal | \*balihun | \*kuhiŋ      | \*xuɹil |

+The reflex of Proto-Atayal \*u in the final two syllables is /u/ in all dialects, as shown in @tbl:proto-atayal-u.

 : Correspondences of Proto-Atayal \*u {#tbl:proto-atayal-u}